HR Execs Share Spending Insights on Where to Invest for Effective Leadership Development

 But times are changing.
 Increasingly, senior leaders see effective leadership as a point of differentiation that helps them bring their corporate strategy to life and positions their organization to weather unpredictable disruptions in the marketplace and the economy.

-One company in our survey even engages board members and senior executives as leadership development “instructors,” asking them to share their personal experiences and insights during an annual, face-to-face event.
+One company in our survey even reported they engage board members and senior executives as leadership development “instructors,” asking them to share their personal experiences and insights during an annual event.

 HR execs want to be sure leaders know how their work supports the organization’s overarching success.
 As a result, learning becomes more relevant, and leaders have a safe way to practice new skills they can bring into the workplace.